cedmandocdoc/redefining-observable/README.md

 ## Final Words

-Observable is in fact a great tool for asynchorouns programming, it connects different async codes in a functioal manner.
-But the definition of capability of just being observed has been changed due to some problems like the need of cancellation.
-Maybe a greater tool than Observable is needed, like making the observable reactive to external entity.
+Observable is a great tool for asynchronous programming, it functionally connects different async codes.
+But the definition of the capability of just being observed has been changed due to some problems like the need for cancellation.
+Maybe a greater tool than Observable is needed, like making the observable reactive to an external entity.
 Combining the idea of being observed and be able to observe creates a powerful tool for reactive programming.

 For more actions, check the examples folder.